Akadestroyers777/autonomous-robot-navigation-ros2/README.md

 # Technologies Used

 - ROS 2 Humble
-- Ubuntu 22.04
-- WSL2
 - Gazebo
 - TurtleBot3 Burger
+- Python
+- Nav2
-- LiDAR
+- AMCL
 - Cartographer
-- AMCL
-- Nav2
 - RViz2
+- LiDAR
-- Python
+- rosbridge
 - HTML
 - CSS
 - JavaScript
+- ROSLIB.js
-- rosbridge
+- WSL2
-- WebSocket
+- Ubuntu 22.04

 ---

 # Mapping

-The environment was mapped using **Cartographer**.
+The environment was mapped using the simulated TurtleBot3 LiDAR and Cartographer.

-The saved map is included in the project:
+The generated map is stored in:

 ```text
 maps/